SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 * Dimensionless pre-factor of the maximal allowed displacement:
   ``max_dt_RMS_factor`` (default: ``0.25``)
+* Whether or not only the gas particle masses should be considered for the baryon component of the calculation: ``dt_RMS_use_gas_only`` (default: ``0``)

-This value rarely needs altering.
-See the theory documents for its precise meaning.
+These values rarely need altering.
+The second parameter is only meaningful if a subgrid model produces star (or other) particles with masses substantially smaller than the gas masses.
+See the theory documents for the precise meanings.

 A full time-step section for a non-cosmological run would be: